epi2me-labs/mapula/README.md

 The `.json` file is designed to support detailed downstream analysis.
 It is possible to disable creating it, however, if it is uneeded.

 ### CSV
-Also by default, a set of `.csv` files are created which provide a more minimal representation of the stats collected at the 3 different levels.
+Also by default, a set of `.csv` files are created which provide a more minimal representation of the stats collected at the 2 different levels.

 By default, they are named:

-1) `global.mapula.csv`
-2) `groups.mapula.csv`
+1) `groups.mapula.csv`
-3) `reference.mapula.csv`
+2) `reference.mapula.csv`

-spearmans_rho_pvalue
-> The p-value for the spearmans_rho statistic, it is the probability that the same correlation could have occurred by chance.
-Lower is better.

 They contain the same overall stats as the `.json` file, but without the inclusion of the frequency distributions for accuracy, coverage, read length and read quality.
 However, the stats derived from these distributions, i.e. read n50, median accuracy, median quality and cov80 are retained.